LuisOlivaresJ/Dosepy/docs/Jupyter_Book/usage.md

 from pathlib import Path
 ```

-Read the tiff file that will be used for film calibration and define the imparted doses.
+Read the tif file that will be used for film calibration and define the imparted doses.

 ```python
 file_path = Path("/home/user/tif_files") / "some.tif"